sahilshakes9999/is477finalproject/ProjectPlan.md

 ## Expected Outcome
 By the end of this project, I expect to produce:
-- A reproducible workflow that integrates global music and socioeconomic data.
+- A reproducible workflow that integrates global music and socioeconomic data
-- A cleaned, merged dataset linking country-level music preferences with cultural indicators.
+- A cleaned and merged dataset that links global/country-level music preferences with cultural indicators
-- Analytical visualizations and summary statistics showing how cultural and economic variables correlate with listening behavior.
+- Analytical visualizations as well as summary statistics that shows how cultural and economic variables correlate with listening behavior
-- Documentation supporting transparency, reproducibility, and ethical use of all data sources.
+- Documentation along the way that supports transparency, reproducibility, and ethical use of all data sources without saying